-Ron Manners - Executive Director
+Ron Manners - Chairman

 Ron Manners is the Managing Director of the Mannwest Group.
 He is also Emeritus Chairman of the Australian Mining Hall of Fame Ltd. He is a Fellow of both the Australasian Institute of Mining and Metallurgy, and the Australian Institute of Company Directors, and his contributions to industry and Australia have been marked by several awards including being elected as a “Mining Legend” at the 2005 Excellence in Mining & Exploration Conference in Sydney.
 In 2010 Ron was appointed to the Board of Overseers for the Atlas Economic Research Foundation, Washington, DC.

 Ron was born in Kalgoorlie, Western Australia, to a family that had a long association with the mining town.
 A fourth generation prospector, Manners studied electrical engineering at the Kalgoorlie School of Mines before he assumed management of the family mining/engineering business, W.G.
 Manners & Co. (originally established in 1895) in 1955.
 He expanded and diversified the company which has evolved to become the Mannwest Group.